Ericlkl/CSIRO-Search-Engine/README.md

 e.g  C:\Users\CSIRO-Search-Engine-Project\client <- to this short

 ```
-1. Install NodeJS on your computer
-2. Open Node.js command prompt
+1. Open Node.js command prompt
-3. Change directory to the client folder of this project
+2. Change directory to the client folder of this project
-4. npm install
+3. npm install
-5. npm run dev
+4. npm run start
-6. open a new tab and go the root folder of this project CSIRO-Search-Engine-Project\
+5. open a new tab and go the root folder of this project CSIRO-Search-Engine-Project\
-7. npm install
+6. npm install
-8. npm run start
+7. npm run start

 ```